 Old postcard, probably c.1890.
 No. 74A is on the right.
 Courtesy RBKC

 In 1855, Pocock sold the land north of No. 74 to Charles Blake, one of the main developers of the Ladbroke Estate in the 1850s.
 Nos.
 76-90 evens were built, by arrangement with Blake, by Philip Rainey, formerly Blake’s clerk of works, presumably doing a little speculation on his own account, in 1859-61, to designs of Edward Habershon, a safe rather than innovative architect who was also involved in the design of houses in Ladbroke Grove and Ladbroke Gardens..
 They are robust and handsome classical structures with pillared porches (the architraves decorated with triglyphs) and first floor windows decorated with triangular pediments and Corinthian pilasters.
-The houses at either end of the terrace are set slightly forward of their peers.
+The houses at either end of the terrace are set slightly forward of their peers, so as to form a typical Victorian symmetrical terrace.

 No. 76 presumably began life as a purely residential house, but acquired a shop entrance on its ground floor in the 19th century (it was occupied by a chemist in the early part of the 20th century).
 It is linked to No. 65 Portobello Road through its rear garden.
 Otherwise these houses have remained residential in form.